brainlife/app-slicer-fsl/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-brainlife.app.298-blue.svg)](https://doi.org/10.25663/brainlife.app.298)

-# Generate images of DWI, fMRI, T1, T2, masks, 5tt masks, tensor, NODDI
+# Generate images of DWI, fMRI, T1, T2, masks

-This app will generate QA images of a large variety of datatypes, including DWI, fMRI, T1, T2, masks, 5tt masks, tensor, and NODDI.
-The QA images contain axial, sagittal, and coronal views
+This app will generate QA images of a large variety of datatypes, including DWI, fMRI, T1, T2, and masks.
+The QA images contain axial, sagittal, and coronal views.
+The user can specify which volume to generate an image from if there are multiple volumes in the image.
+The intent of these apps is to provide quick QA and to potentially generate figures for a paper figure.

 ### Authors